Back to People

 1929Age 47

-On 7 March 1929 Fleming gave the name 'penicillin' to the antibacterial substance produced by the Penicillium mould.
+On 7 March 1929 he coined the name penicillin for the antibacterial substance from the Penicillium mould.

 Confidence